rosberglinhares/DataStructuresAndAlgorithms/README.md

 Core Data Structures and Algorithms Implementation
 ==================================================

-Core data structures and algorithms implemented in Java from scratch, very useful to crack the coding interviews at top tech companies.
+Core data structures and algorithms implemented in Java from scratch.
+Very useful to crack the coding interviews at top tech companies.
 The theoretical part of this project is based on the following books:

 * [Cracking the Coding Interview: 189 Programming Questions and Solutions (6th Edition)](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/)
 * [Data Structures and Algorithms in Java (2nd Edition)](https://www.amazon.com/Data-Structures-Algorithms-Java-2nd/dp/0672324539/)